wheatman/Packed-Memory-Array/README.md

  - fixed_size: This boolean specifies that the entire PMA should be stored in a fixed size memory blob on the stack.
 This can be useful if you want to use the PMA for something like the nodes in another data structure.
  - max_fixed_size: Specifies how big the PMA is able to grow to if it is being stored in a fixed size blob.
  - parallel_: specifies that the pma is able to parallelize its internal operations
+ - maintain_offsets: This is used to turn the PMA into the PCSR graph data structure.
+I highly recommend using the through PCSR.hpp and not directly.

- Some examples of defining a PMA from scratch cen be found in the definitions of the predefined ones near the top of [CPMA.h](include/PMA/CPMA.hpp).
+ Some examples of defining a PMA from scratch can be found in the definitions of the predefined ones near the top of [CPMA.hpp](include/PMA/CPMA.hpp).

  ### PMA define options